HOW I BECOME A WEDDING PHOTOGRAPHER

 My interest in ‘celebrity documentary style photography’ came by chance through freelance employment for more than five years as a Personal Assistant to the UK’s biggest selling classical artist – Russell ‘the voice’ Watson.
 This was a uniquely privileged position that has seen me travel the globe with Mr. Watson; through involvement in the promotion of three platinum-selling albums (Encore, Reprise and Amore Musica) together with a world tour and performances for high profile celebrities, world leaders, Kings and Queens.
 It was truly a crazy time.
 One that needed documenting for prosperity, promotion and for my own ‘pinch myself moments.’

-For the next couple of years, my camera never left my side as I slowly started to understand my camera and get creative with photography.
+For the next couple of years my camera never left my side as I slowly started to understand it’s functions/ settings and I got creative with photography.
 Through my work opportunities I was gaining access as a celebrity photographer and I photographed music icon’s such Paul Weller, Pink and Morrissey.
 Due to the travel that was involved via my work opportunities I found that I was taking pictures at every opportunity.
 This lead to me taking an interest in street style photography because I was taking photos everywhere I went and wherever I wasn’t working I was organising test shoots and photographing models and actors in my spare time.

 I remember, all I was interested in shooting and producing at the time was a wide mix of black and white images that were inspired by the classic, behind-the-scenes-styles of photographic images that you see in old magazines from the world of music, fashion and cinema.
 This is the style of photography that had always fascinated me (and still does to this day).
 Iconic images such as Marilyn Monroe’s ‘Flying Skirt’ by Sam Shaw, ‘4 Days in New York’ by Ed Feingersh and the works of Herb Ritts and Cartier Bression.
 Then on to slightly newer photographers such as Mario Testino, Vincent Peters and the iconic advertisement commercial images of Calvin Klein and Guess jeans featuring Kate Moss and Cindy Crawford to name a few.